This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Foods rich in polyphenols include:

-Enjoying quality sleep is an incredibly underrated habit in terms of its importance for health and resistance to disease.
+Enjoying quality sleep is an incredibly underrated habit in terms of its importance to health and disease resistance.

-An estimated two-thirds of American adults don't get adequate amounts of deep sleep, which puts them at great risk for chronic degenerative diseases because it directly increases inflammation.
+It is estimated that two-thirds of American adults do not get adequate amounts of deep sleep, which puts them at great risk for chronic degenerative diseases because it directly increases inflammation.

 This may explain, at least in part, why sleep disorders are associated with heart disease, cancer, Alzheimer's, and type II diabetes.

-Many think that the effects of not sleeping well on weekdays can be fixed on the weekend.
+Many think that the effects of not sleeping well from Monday to Friday can be repaired on the weekend.
 Well it doesn't work that way.

-A single night of poor sleep has consequences the next day, not just in terms of inflammation, but hormone balance and even blood sugar regulation.
+A single night of poor sleep has consequences the next day, not only in terms of inflammation, but hormonal balance and even blood sugar regulation.

-It pays, then, to get an idea of how restful your sleep is.
+It's worth it, then, to have an idea of how restful your sleep is.

-You can get the gold standard with a formal sleep study, performed by a doctor in a laboratory, which provides you with information about the quantity and quality of your sleep, based on its various stages.
-Also, it reveals respiratory problems such as sleep apnea that compromise a good rest.
+You can get the gold standard with a formal sleep study, performed by a doctor in a laboratory, which provides you with information about the quantity and quality of your sleep, according to its various stages.
+It also reveals respiratory problems such as sleep apnea that compromise good rest.

-However, today there are many portable devices that offer significant data to make the necessary changes in your sleep habits.
+However, there are now many wearable devices that offer meaningful data to make the necessary changes to your sleep habits.

 Tips that can help you sleep like a baby

-1. Minimize screen time at night, as blue light from computers, tablets, phones, and TVs can inhibit the hormone melatonin and make it harder to fall asleep.
+- Minimize screen time at night, as blue light from computers, tablets, phones and TV can inhibit the hormone melatonin and make it harder to fall asleep.

 Stress management

-Our environment seems to be getting more and more toxic.
-And if you want to make changes to your lifestyle, it is important that you know the sources of toxicity and reduce their harmful impact.
+Our environment seems to be increasingly toxic.
+And if you want to make changes to your lifestyle, it is important that you know the sources of toxicity and reduce its harmful impact.

 Stress is a toxin that is practically omnipresent in our lives and the cause of increased production of the hormone cortisol.

-The chronic elevation of cortisol has important negative effects on the intestine.
-Not only in the various species present in this organ, but it also acts on the intestinal wall to increase its permeability, and therefore, the production of inflammatory chemicals in the body.
+Chronic elevation of cortisol has significant negative effects on the gut.
+Not only in the various species present in this organ, but it acts on the intestinal wall to increase its permeability, and therefore, the production of inflammatory chemicals in the body.

-Through this mechanism one can understand the relationship between the rampant modern world and the increasing rates of chronic degenerative diseases.
+Through this mechanism we can understand the relationship between the unbridled modern world and the increasing rates of chronic degenerative diseases.

 But there is good news.

-Yes, the harmful effects of stress can be offset with simple actions:
+Yes, you can compensate for the harmful effects of stress with simple actions:

-• Exposure to nature : It is not necessary to plan a trip every week.
-By exposing yourself to nature for a few minutes, even in an urban environment, you will drastically reduce your cortisol levels.
+- Exposure to nature : You don't need to plan a trip every week.
+By exposing yourself to nature for just a few minutes, even in an urban environment, you will drastically reduce your cortisol levels.

-So much so, that a recent study demonstrated reduced measures of stress in individuals in a hospital waiting room when a plant was present.
+So much so, that a recent study demonstrated reduced measures of stress in individuals who were in a hospital waiting room when a plant was present.

-There are even benefits to being exposed to a photograph or painting of a natural environment.
+There are even benefits when exposed to a photograph or painting of a natural environment.

-Perhaps that is the reason why people living in greener environments have increased longevity.
+Perhaps that is the reason why people who live in greener environments have increased longevity.

-As you've seen so far, inflammation plays an important role in helping you fight viral infections and recover from injury.
+As you've seen so far, inflammation plays an important role in helping fight viral infections and recover from injuries.

-But when the fire of inflammation continues to burn for a long period of time, it ushers in any number of chronic degenerative conditions.
+But when the fire of inflammation continues to burn for a long period of time, it marks the beginning of any number of chronic degenerative conditions.

 The solution is in your hands.

-If you choose to take action right now to break bad habits, you will make a big difference in your life, keep inflammation at bay, and be healthier and happier.
+If you choose to take action, right now, to leave bad habits behind, you will make a big difference in your life, keep inflammation at bay, and be healthier and happier.